kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

 **Leadership/Management** are books on the art of leading people & teams and managing projects.

-**History** books- This is knowing your past kind of books.
+**Know the past** - These are history books.
 As [Carl Sagan](https://www.goodreads.com/quotes/194992-you-have-to-know-the-past-to-understand-the-present,) famously said, "You have to know the past to understand the present."
 I would add to it, "You have to know the past to understand the present and build a better future."

 ## **Leadership/Management**